-ahurahe mazdå raēvatō x'arənaŋuhatō aməṣǎanąm spəntanąm [gen. pl.]•• Geldner 2P p.
-260. Darmesteter translation "To Ahura Mazda, bright and glorious, and to the Amesha Spentas.", SBE 23, p.
-3; My translation 'To Ahura Mazda (who is) resplendent, glorious, of undying beneficences'.
-There is no and in the Av. text.
-This one sentence accurately describes Zarathushtra's perception of the Divine and Its qualities ~ bearing in mind that Zarathushtra uses 'light' words for the true order of existence (aṣ̃a-) which the Divine personifies.
-50 Mount Ushi-darena and all the mountains having $a \check{s} a. x^v \bar{a} \vartheta r a$ - are also mentioned in § 28 of the Sirozah, which is devoted to the Earth.
+My translation: 'To Ahura Mazda (who is) resplendent, glorious, of undying beneficences'.
+This one sentence accurately describes Zarathushtra's perception of the Divine and Its qualities ~ bearing in mind that Zarathushtra uses 'light' words for the true order of existence (aṣ̄a-) which the Divine personifies.